springernature/ux-elements-docs/content/A-to-Z-style-guide.md

 ### hardback
 Use 'hardcover'.

-### hardcover.
+### hardcover
-one word.
+One word.
 Use instead of 'hardback'.

 ### hyphens
 Only use a hyphen if a word is confusing without it.